$10,000 - $15,000

 She is responsible for creating two diversity and inclusion organizations from their inception.
 She served as the first vice president of diversity at Cingular Wireless and the first chief diversity officer at Home Depot.

 Gloria is a former faculty member at Georgetown University, where she served as the founder and chair of the Georgetown Chief Diversity Officers’ Roundtable.
-She is currently a faculty member at Jefferson Health where she teaches a course on diversity and inclusion and healthcare leadership.

 To book Gloria Goins or for more information contact Executive Speakers Bureau at 901-754-9404